Tom Jenkinss Statistical Simulation Exercise Case Study Solution

 • Bring variation in the menu such as addition of sushi-on-the-go, udon, robatayaki.

-• Intro of appealing plans for old individuals and females.
+• Intro of attractive schemes for old people and females.

-• Intro of complimentary card of membership to use package of special deal to its devoted consumers.
+• Introduction of complimentary card of subscription to offer bundle of special deal to its faithful consumers.

-Structure of regional center for training particularly to train local personnel.
+Structure of local center for training particularly to train local personnel.

 |Executive Summary||Swot Analysis||Vrio Analysis||Pestel Analysis|